gwildu/settings-repository/README.md

 # Usage

-To get it in your PhpStorm instance go to File -> Settings Repository and enter this repositories url.
-Chose Overwrite local to get my settings for your PhpStorm Instance.
+To get it in your PhpStorm instance go to File -> Settings Repository and enter this repositorie's url.
+Choose "Overwrite local" to get my settings for your PhpStorm Instance.